gvwilson/sensibleadventures/nardica/nardica.md

 hungry for targets.

 "Start where you are," Wales muttered.
-"Start where you are, use what you have, do what you can."
+"Start where you are, use what you have, help who you can."
 Two skeletal legs,
 a wheel of nested gears only slightly smaller than Iffy's hand, a complicated not-quite-a-box to hold it all together---all of a sudden